-1. Review CCE Guidelines

-2 Coordinator the CCE Request Form (see Appendix A) in order to take the exam during the summer semester following the third year 3 Prepare written case material (2 copies) 4 Obtain from practicum site supervisor signed verification (see Appendix B) that the case to be presented was/is being treated under her or his clinical supervision 5 Obtain from client and practicum site formal written consent to record and use for educational purposes a sample psychotherapy session 6 Select and record sample psychotherapy session 7 Prepare written analysis of recorded psychotherapy session 8. -- - Distribute to CCE Committee members and to the Administrative Assistant of the Department of Counseling and Clinical Psychology copies of the written and recorded materials on June 1, 2023
+1 Review CCE Guidelines 2 Obtain from, complete, and, no later than May 12, 2025, submit to CCE Coordinator the CCE Request Form (see Appendix A) in order to take the exam during the summer semester following the third year 3 Prepare written case material (2 copies) 4 Obtain from practicum site supervisor signed Memorandum of Verification (see Appendix B) that the case to be presented was/is being treated under her or his clinical supervision 5 Obtain from client/client's legal guardian and practicum site formal written consent to record and use for educational purposes a sample psychotherapy session 6 Select and record sample psychotherapy session 7 Prepare written analysis of recorded psychotherapy session 8. - - Distribute to CCE Committee members copies of the written and recorded materials on May 30, 2025.